ericcornelissen/trusted-types-tests/CONTRIBUTING.md

 ## Changing Tests

+### `index.html`

 To add a new test for an uncovered DOM API (or missing API parameter) add a new `test()` call to `index.html`.
 Please keep the test order alphabetical.
 If the test requires a specific element (or similar), add it to the `providers` object.

 Similarly, to update a test change an existing `test()` call in `index.html`.

+### `attributes.html`

+The HTML element attributes test suite was designed to not require manual changes.
+Still, you could:

+1. fix the `corrections` object,
+1. improve the automated selection of `attributes` to test,
+1. improve the automated selection of `HTMLElement`s to test,
+1. improve the test logic itself.